 The facilities team is more than happy to check your space heater if you are unsure of its’ safety, or point you in the right directions in buying a space heater that complies with our fire code safety regulations.

-1st floor: Common area lobbies, corridors, and sunken lounge; Two stairways 1st to 2nd floor
+1st floor: Lobby, corridors, and elevated banquet area.
+Two stairways 1st to 2nd floor

 2nd floor: Common area lobby and corridors